Finite Horizon Multi-Agent Reinforcement Learning in Solving Optimal Control of State-Dependent Switched Systems: Introduction

 With so many numerical methods for optimal control problems, none of them is a very general and convenient algorithm for state-dependent switched systems.
 As two important theoretical tools in optimal control communities, the Pontryagin minimum (maximum) principle and dynamic programming both have their own defects.
 Pontryagin minimum principle requires that the system dynamics and stage cost be continuously differentiable which is not the case for the state-dependent switched systems.
 Even with the development of the hybrid minimum principle, a flexible and user-friendly toolbox for such a problem is still not available.
 And it is very easy for this method to get stuck into a local optimal.
 The dynamic programming method is able to find a global optimal solution.
 However, the Hamilton-Jacobi-Bellman equation is a partial differential equation that suffers from the curse of dimensionality using the traditional finite difference methods or level set methods.
-Thus in this article, we borrow the idea of reinforcement learning and use neural networks to find an approximation of the optimal solution.
+Thus in this article, we borrow the idea of reinforcement learning and use neural networks to find an optimal solution.

-Recently, there have been some works using reinforcement learning methods (RL) for switched systems.
+Recently, there have been substantial works using reinforcement learning methods (RL) for switched systems.
+Reinforcement learning algorithms such as deep deterministic policy gradient (DDPG), soft actor critic algorithms are widely studied from both theory and applications.
 Most of them consider either the infinite horizon reinforcement learning problem \cite{Warren} or time-dependent switched systems \cite{RL-TD}.
 In \cite{jingangZhao}, the authors considered a finite horizon reinforcement learning problem.
 However, the system must be continuous and should have a control-affine form.

 In this article, we first investigate finite horizon reinforcement learning for state-dependent switched systems.
 Some theoretical foundations of finite horizon RL and state-dependent switched systems are given.
-Three examples are provided to verify the efficiency of the algorithm by comparing it with the classical differential dynamic programming method (DDP).
+To solve the bias issue of gradient estimation, we then propose a state-dependent multiple-agent DDPG framework, named SMADDPG.
+Two examples are provided to verify the efficiency of the proposed algorithm by comparing it with the vanilla DDPG algorithm.